 jupyter notebook command:

 You should now be connected to it using a web browser.
 Jupyter Notebook is a very powerful tool with many features.
 This section will outline a few of the basic features to get you started using the Notebook.
 Jupyter Notebook will show all of the files and folders in the directory it is run from, so when you’re working on a project make sure to start it from the project directory.

-To create a new Notebook file, select New > Python 3 from the top right pull-down menu:
+To create a new Notebook file, select New > Python 3 from the top right drop-down menu:

 This will open a Notebook.
-We can now run Python code in the cell or change the cell to markdown.
+You can now run Python code in the cell or change the cell to markdown.
 For example, change the first cell to accept Markdown by clicking Cell > Cell Type > Markdown from the top navigation bar.
-We can now write notes using Markdown and even include equations written in LaTeX by putting them between the
+You can now write notes using Markdown and even include equations written in LaTeX by putting them between the

 $$ symbols.
 For example, type the following into the cell after changing it to markdown:

 # First Equation Let us now implement the following equation: $$ y = x^2$$ where $x = 2$

 To turn the markdown into rich text, press